 Dividends-received deduction for corporations For corporate shareholders, a portion of the dividends paid by the Fund may qualify for the dividends-received deduction.
 This deduction generally is available to corporations for dividends paid by a fund out of income earned on its investments in domestic corporations.
-Because most of the income of the Fund is derived from investments in foreign rather than domestic securities, generally none or only a small percentage of its income dividends will be eligible for the corporate dividends-received deduction.
-You may be allowed to deduct these qualified dividends, if any, thereby reducing the tax that you would otherwise be required to pay.
+Because the income of the Fund is derived at least in part from investments in domestic securities, it is anticipated that a portion or all of the dividends paid by the Fund will qualify for this deduction.
+You may be allowed to deduct these qualified dividends, thereby reducing the tax that you would otherwise be required to pay.
 All dividends (including the deducted portion) are included in your calculation of alternative minimum taxable income.
 If the portion of income qualifying for this deduction is quite small, the Fund reserves the right to not report to shareholders these dividends as qualifying for the corporate dividends-received deduction.